stunn4/stunn4/README.md

 I am Marco (stunn4), a 22 years old Penetration Tester that works for Shielder.
-I'm in love with Red Team Operations and Windows things.
+I'm in love with Red Team Operations and Windows things (also cats).

 Certifications: